-Causal relationships between childhood-onset asthma and major mental disorders: a MR study
+Causal relationships between childhood-onset asthma and major mental disorders: a Mendelian randomization study

 Abstract

-Background: Asthmachildhood-onset is found to be associated with increased risk of severe mental illnesses in later life.
-However, the causal relationships between childhood-onset asthma and major mental disorders remained unclear.
+Background: Childhood-onset asthma is found to be associated with an increased risk of severe mental illnesses in later life.
+However, whether this association is causal remains to be determined.

-Methods: We conducted a two-sample Mendelian randomization (MR) analysis to investigate the causal effects of childhood-onset asthma (n=327,670) on six major mental illnesses, including major depressive disorders (n=143,265), bipolar disorder (n=353,899), schizophrenia (n=130,644), anxiety (n=10,240), autism (n=46,350), and ADHD (n=225,534) using summary statistics of genome-wide association studies (GWAS).
-The inverse variance weighted (IVW) method, along with weighted median and MR-Egger were employed for the causal estimates.
+Methods: A two-sample Mendelian randomization (MR) analysis was performed to investigate the causal effects of childhood-onset asthma (n=327,670) on six major mental illnesses, including major depressive disorders (n=143,265), bipolar disorder (n=353,899), schizophrenia (n=130,644), anxiety (n=10,240), autism (n=46,350), and attention deficit hyperreactivity disorder (ADHD) (n=225,534) using summary statistics from relevant genome-wide association studies (GWAS).
+The inverse variance weighted (IVW) method, weighted median, and MR-Egger test were used to obtain causal estimates.
 Multiple sensitivity analyses were conducted to examine the robustness of the estimates.
-Moreover, the direct effects of childhood-onset asthma on mental disorders after accounting for the effects of adult-onset asthma were evaluated through the multivariable MR (MVMR) analysis.
+Moreover, after adjusting for the effects of adult-onset asthma, the direct effects of childhood-onset asthma on mental disorders were determined through a multivariable MR (MVMR) analysis.

-Results: We found that genetically determined childhood-onset asthma significantly increased the risk of depression (IVW OR=1.059, 95%CI:1.025-1.095, p=5.72e-04) and bipolar disorder (IVW OR=1,065, 95%CI:1.027-1.105, p=6.75e-04), but not associated with other mental disorders.
-Further MVMR analysis indicated that the causal relationships remained significant with the adjustment of adult-onset asthma.
-Interestingly, we found that childhood- and adult-onset asthma exerted distinct causal effects on depression and bipolar disorders.
+Results: Genetically predicted childhood-onset asthma was significantly associated with an increased risk of depression (IVW OR=1.059, 95%CI:1.025-1.095, p=5.72x10-04) and bipolar disorder (IVW OR=1,065, 95%CI:1.027-1.105, p=6.75x10-04), but not with the risk of other types of mental disorders.
+Further MVMR analysis confirmed that the causal relationships remained significant even after adjustment for adult-onset asthma.
+Furthermore, the causal effects of childhood- and adult-onset asthma were different on depression and bipolar disorder.

-Conclusions: MR analysis indicated a significant causal relationship between genetically determined childhood-onset asthma and increased risk of depression and bipolar disorder in later life.
-The causal effects of childhood-onset asthma were distinct to the adult-onset asthma.
-Further studies were warranted to investigate the mechanisms underlying the causal causal relationships.
+Conclusions: This MR analysis demonstrates a significant causal relationship between genetically predicted childhood-onset asthma and an increased risk of depression and bipolar disorder in later life.
+Moreover, the causal effects of childhood- and adult-onset asthma are different.
+Further studies are warranted to investigate the mechanisms underlying these causal relationships.

 Keywords: childhood asthma, mental disorders, Mendelian randomization, causal relationships